apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 In case of CSI driver, the specification expounds on provisioning PVCs for that driver.
 As for the <code>datasafed</code> tool, the specification provides insights on generating the necessary configuration file.</p>
+<p>Deprecated since v0.9, moving to dataprotection.kubeblocks.io API group,
+will be removed in v0.11.</p>
 </div>
 <table>
 <thead>